 “They say, “Be Jews or Christians so you will be rightly guided.”
 Say: “Nay, we should follow only the right way of Ibrahim (Abraham).
 He was not of the polytheists.”

 Say, “We have believed in Allah and in what was revealed to us.
-We have believed in what was revealed to Ibrahim (Abraham), Isma’il (Ishmael), Ishaque (Isaac), Ya’qub (Jacob) and the Descendants, and in what was given to Moses and Jesus and in what was given to the prophets from their Lord.
+We have believed in what was revealed to Ibrahim (Abraham), Isma’il (Ishmael), Ishaque (Isaac), Ya’qub (Jacob) and his Descendants, and in what was given to Moses and Jesus and in what was given to the prophets from their Lord.
 We make no distinction between any of them.
-We have submitted to Allah.”
+We have submitted ourselves to Allah.”

 Then if they believe the way you have believed, they have the right guidance.
 If they turn away from this, they will only be in dissension.
 So Allah will suffice you against them.
 And He is The All Hearing, The All Knowing.”
 (Al-Baqarah/ The Cow, 2: 135-137).

 Quran has a say in Torah and Bible too, and it is a measure of them.
-If the rulings in these holy books agree with Quran, then we can accept them.
-But if they disagree with Quran then we do not accept them.
+If the rulings in these holy books agree with the Quran, then we can accept them.
+But if they disagree with the Quran then we do not accept them.
 There are verses which point out that Quran rules over other holy books:

 “Then We revealed the Book to you with Truth, confirming whatever of the Book was revealed before, and protecting and guarding over it.
 Judge, then, between them in accordance by what Allah has revealed, and do not follow their desires in disregard of the Truth which has come to you.
-For each of you We have appointed a Law and a way of life.
+For each of you, We have appointed a Law and a way of life.
 And had Allah commanded, He would surely have made you one single community; instead, (He gave each of you a Law and a way of life) in order to test you by what He gave you.
 Vie, then, one with another in good works.
-Unto Allah is the return of all of you; and He will then inform you concerning that on which you disagreed.”
+Unto Allah is the return of all of you, and He will then inform you concerning that on which you disagreed.”
 (Al-Ma’ida/ The Feast, 5:48).